 One advantage of the (almost literally) chequered history of QR codes is that you can learn a lot from the past.
 If you’re cautious about which approaches to avoid, it’s worth looking back to the aspects of QR codes that led them to fall out of favour the first time around in the twenty-teens.

 One of the major bugbears was a seeming lack of context to these little black and white boxes that suddenly started to appear.
 Even now, 10 years later, a QR code with no instruction, other than perhaps a cursory ‘Scan Me’, is unlikely to gain yield results.
 You wouldn’t click a button on a website that says “press me”.
 You could end up watching Rick Astley, or worse…

-I minimal approach could have limited success coupled with graphic content as part of a mysterious guerrilla marketing campaign, but for the most part mainstream audiences are too savvy and cynical to use a QR code without a clear and suitable context.
+A minimal approach could have some success if coupled with graphic content as part of a mysterious guerrilla marketing campaign, but for the most part mainstream audiences are too savvy and cynical to use a QR code without a clear and suitable context.

 The same goes for accessibility, For your code to be scannable, make sure your it doesn’t appear at an inaccessible height or distance.
 And of course, be mindful of the surface where it will appear.
 Make sure it’s on a nice flat, uninterrupted area and not cropped off.
 Basically, don’t do this:

 With QR codes part of everyday life nowadays, there’s no reason you can’t make them work for you.
 Consumers have come to accept and use QR codes readily, so it’s down to you to deploy your campaign in the right setting, surrounded by great design and a clear message.